AxonIQ/running-axon-server/3-k8s/3-k8s-ee-ssts/README.md

 2. Passes a list containing all three nodes to the client, so if one if unavailable it will try the next one
 3. Passes the token that the UI gave
 4. Sets the Quick Tester's profile to "`axonserver`", so it will not use a in-memory eventstore but actually connect to Axon Server.

+## Cleaning up

+The script "`cleanup.sh`" will remove all files generated from the tamplates.
+To delete the cluster you can just run "`kubectl delete ns running-ee`".